|Public Domain Science Fiction Writer||

 Without realising they had walked into a trap as a lion-nets fell on top of the three of them.
 Inside his net Orville struggled but was unable to move his hands.
 Neither was Michelle but Harley managed to free one hand.
 Reaching his laser he managed to shoot a hole through his net, and fixing the laser to wide-stun he blasted his way through the now-approaching warriors.
 The first rank fell stunned to the ground, the rest ran frightened allowing Harley the space to escape.
 Looking around there was not much time the lion-warriors were amassing.
 They had circled Orville and Michelle, and he decided there were too many for him to attempt a single-handed rescue.

 These warriors were wary of him now, he did not have surprise on his side.
 Why hadn't they killed Orville and Michelle?
 Why had they tried to capture all three?
-That gave him some time to effect a rescue later - but not much later.
-These weren't the tribe they'd just escaped from, he felt certain of that, and they wouldn't be of the same religious ilk as there was no reverential awe about their actions to say the least.
+That gave Harley some time to effect a rescue later - but not much later.
+These weren't the tribe they'd just escaped from, he felt certain of that, and they wouldn't be of the same religious ilk as there was no reverential awe towards Sapiens to say the least.
 Perhaps they were the Athehoms that had been spoken of.

 In the bunker his bedraggled state was enough for the others to know there had been trouble.
 Rushing over Harley's wife began fussing - clearly very worried.
 All she said was "Are you all right, dear?", and getting him to sit down she became annoyingly fussy.
 David, seeing Harley was no more than weary, asked "Where are Mom and Dad?"